tlindi/mynode-pwallet/README.md

 NO WARRANTIES OF ANY KIND!

-TAKE, KEEP AND VERYFY BACKUP DATA RESTORABILITY BY YOURSELF!
+TAKE, KEEP AND VERIFY BACKUP DATA RESTORABILITY BY YOURSELF!
 ---

 ### ToDo
 - [X] nothing

+### pWallet version
+* v2.1.0A (v9) - Fixed uninstall and changed docker build name

 ### pWallet version
 * v2.1.0 (v9)